 Ryuichi Ishikawa: Empathy and Confrontation

 Ryuichi Ishikawa is a photographer from Okinawa, Japan.
+His work aims to shed light on the lives of people who live on the fringes of society.
 In this conversation, Ishikawa talks about his recent curatorial debut at the Okinawa Prefectural Art Museum and describes how approaches to art production in Okinawa have progressed since the reversion of Okinawa to Japanese rule.